DeMarco Murray: 2008 season

 In the 2008 season, Murray continued to share the backfield with Chris Brown while newcomer Mossis Madu got some carries as well.
 Murray started off the 2008 season with 124 yards and two touchdowns in the 57–2 victory over the Chattanooga Mocs.
 On September 12, against Washington, he rushed for 100 yards in the 55–14 victory.
 On October 4, against Baylor, Murray ran for 96 yards and two touchdowns in the 49–17 victory.
-On October 18, against #16 Kansas, he ran for 83 yards and two touchdowns in the 45–31 victory.
+Two weeks later against #16 Kansas, he ran for 83 yards and two touchdowns in the 45–31 victory.
 In the next game against Kansas State, Murray had 17 carries for 104 yards and two touchdowns to go along with four receptions for 63 yards and two touchdowns in the 58–35 victory.
-In the next game against Nebraska, he added two more rushing touchdowns and another receiving touchdown to his season total in the 62–28 victory.
+The following week against Nebraska, he added two more rushing touchdowns and another receiving touchdown to his season total in the 62–28 victory.
 In the 66–28 victory over Texas A&M, Murray had seven carries for 123 yards along with seven receptions for 63 yards and a touchdown.
 On November 22, he rushed for 125 yards and two touchdowns in a 65–21 victory over #2 Texas Tech.
 In the annual rivalry game against #11 Oklahoma State, Murray rushed for 73 yards and a touchdown and had seven kick returns for 196 net yards in the 61–41 victory.
-Murray tore his hamstring in the Big 12 Championship on the opening kickoff against Missouri, which left him out of the National Championship against Florida.
+However, Murray tore his hamstring in the Big 12 Championship on the opening kickoff against Missouri, which left him out of the National Championship against Florida.

 Murray finished the 2008 season with 179 carries for 1,002 yards and 14 touchdowns to go along with 31 receptions for 395 yards and four touchdowns.